chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 ## 1.3 Reference management software **TIER LIST**

 Over the past years, I have garnered some experience in various reference management software.
 The figure below shows my reference management software tier list.
-The **S** tier (the best) software is **Zotero**, A tier Mendeley, and B tier EndNote, Paperpile, and RefWorks.
+The **S** tier (the best) software is **Zotero**, created at the Roy Rosenzweig Center for History and New Media at George Mason University. **A** tier contains Mendeley, by Elsevier, and **B** tier (from left to right) features EndNote (by Clarivate Analytics), Paperpile (by Paperpile LLC), and RefWorks (by ProQuest).

+{{< figure library="true" src="biblio.png" title="Tier List of Reference Management Software (personal opinion)" >}}

+**Disclaimer**: The rankings are based on my subjective user experience and asynchronous comparisons, and some software may have already improved over time.

+All software listed can fulfill the basic needs of reference management.
+Paperpile and RefWorks are rather lightweight and entirely web-based.
+Paperpile is specially well-integrated for Chrome and Google Apps including Google Drive and Docs.
+A limitation of these products is that offline support is limited.
+Both Zotero and Mendeley are compatible with Windows, Mac, and Linux, with iPad, iPhone, and Android apps.
+EndNote is Windows and Mac only.

 All the software on the B tier is paywalled (which is why they stopped at the B tier despite their respective strengths), although they may be freely available if you are a student or researcher of a partner university.
 But what if you graduate or leave the university?
 You might not want to lose your carefully-built research databases, unless you start to purchase a subscription (potentially forever)!

-{{< figure library="true" src="biblio.png" title="Tier List of Reference Management Software (personal opinion)" >}}

-**Disclaimer**: The rankings are based on my subjective user experience and asynchronous comparisons, and some software may have already improved over time.
+The university RefWorks subscription usually extends free access to alumni, but free access to EndNote is terminated beyond graduation from the university.

 Both Mendeley and Zotero are **FREE**, but with charges for adding additional cloud storage space.
 Cloud storage is mandatory for Mendeley, but optional for Zotero.
 There is a workaround in Zotero to avoid the additional cloud storage charges (I will introduce this in a later section).
 Despite the support for Macintosh, Windows, and Linux system, Mendeley's Mac desktop client was not the best -- it crashed or froze many times on my MacBook Pro a few years ago.
 That was the time I switched to Zotero.